aroffringa/glight/doc/source/tutorial/assign-faders.rst

     :alt: The fader window after assigning all faders.
     :width: 100%

-Note the text under the faders, saying (for example) "*A (R)*".
-This refers to fixture A, channel R.
+Note the text under the faders, saying (for example) "*RGB A (R)*".
+This refers to fixture RGB A, channel R.

 Next chapter: :doc:`controlling-lights`